 Now, you can review your site’s front-end and see the results.
 In our example, we’ve selected the default Twenty Sixteen theme.
 You can see that all of the site’s content appears perfectly translated when we view the French content.

 Hopefully, your theme/plugin translations will be complete too.
 If they aren’t, have a look at the WordPress i18n guide to learn how to achieve this.

 Remember, the purpose of the Multilingual Tools plugin is to quickly show you what needs attention by illustrating what is translatable (and what is not) on the front-end and help you to re-test after you’ve made changes to your code.
 The tool cannot automatically edit code and fix compatibility problems.

 WPML can read a configuration file that points out strings that need translation and saves preferred translation options for themes and plugins.
 The file is named wpml-config.xml and it’s placed in the root folder of the plugin or theme.
 Read more about how the language configuration files work.

 To generate your theme/plugin language configuration file, follow these steps:

 Go to the Multilingual Tools → Configuration Generation screen.
 You will find five sections:

 - Custom Taxonomies (CTs)

 - Admin Texts

 Each section will allow you to set whether it is to be translatable.
-Note that for this example, we activated the Larx theme because it includes CPT, CT, custom fields, and admin texts.
+Note that for this example, we activated the Larx theme because it includes CPT, CT, custom fields, admin texts, and shortcodes.